-- An SPK file contains ephemeris (trajectory) data for "ephemeris objects." - "Ephemeris" means position and velocity as a function of time. - Spacecraft, planets, satellites, comets and asteroids are the obvious kinds of "ephemeris objects," but many other possibilities exist, such as: - a rover on the surface of a body - a camera on top of a mast on a lander - a transmitter cone on a spacecraft - a deep space communications antenna on the earth - the center of mass of a planet/satellite system (planet barycenter) - the center of mass of our solar system (solar system barycenter) - See the next page for a pictorial representation of some of these objects.
+- An SPK file contains ephemeris (trajectory) data for "ephemeris objects." - "Ephemeris" means position and velocity as a function of time. - "Ephemeris objects" are spacecraft, planets, satellites, comets and asteroids, but other possibilities exist, such as: - a rover on the surface of a body - a camera on top of a mast on a lander - a transmitter cone on a spacecraft - a deep space communications antenna on the earth - the center of mass of a planet/satellite system (planet barycenter) - the center of mass of our solar system (solar system barycenter) - See the next page for a pictorial representation of some of these objects.